instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 # RAG is more than just embedding search

-With the advent of large language models (LLM), retrival augmented generation (RAG) has become a hot topic.
+With the advent of large language models (LLM), retrieval augmented generation (RAG) has become a hot topic.
 However throught the past year of [helping startups](https://jxnl.co) integrate LLMs into their stack I've noticed that the pattern of taking user queries, embedding them, and directly searching a vector store is effectively demoware.

 !!! note "What is RAG?"

-    Retrival augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
+    Retrieval augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
 In the past year using text embeddings with a vector databases has been the most popular approach I've seen being socialized.

 <figure markdown>
   ![RAG](img/dumb_rag.png)